nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 ### Bistro Playa (Playa)

 **Address:** 1a Avenida, MZA 77, Local 2, Centro entre Calle 26 y 28, 77710 Playa del Carmen, Q.R., Mexico - [Google Maps](https://g.page/BistroPlaya?share)

+Bistro Playa was about a two-minute walk once we got outside of our hotel.
+It was awesome since it's so hot all of the time.

 ### Rockas Jamaican Kitchen (Playa)